 You are here

-Unclassified technical data that discloses specifications for technology considered critical by the U.S. Department of Defense and/or Canadian Department of National Defense are subject to Export Control regulations.
+Unclassified technical data that discloses specifications for technology considered critical by the U.S. Department of Defense and/or Canadian Department of National Defense may be subject to Export Control regulations.

 Regulations & Definitions